grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-I want to assign the channel to a newly created field (this can be done using a single command in most IDEs).
+I want to assign the channel to a newly created field (I can do this using a single command in most IDEs).
 The code then becomes:

 ```csharp
 private readonly Channel _channel;